 Many people have a slight tremor only when performing specific tasks, which is entirely reasonable and nothing of concern.
 Factors such as caffeine, stress, smoking, and tiredness can bring on a physiologic tremor.

 What Causes an Essential Tremor?

 One risk factor for ET is age.
 Essential tremor is much more common in people aged 40 and older.
-And as already mentioned, ET affects up to 5% of people aged over 65.
+Remember, ET affects up to 5% of people aged over 65.

+The other main risk factor is a genetic mutation.
 The inherited cause of ET is due to it being an autosomal dominant disorder.
-This means that only one parent needs to have the defective gene for it to be passed onto their child.
-Research shows that if you have one parent with the defective gene, then you have a 50% chance of developing the condition.
+This means only one parent needs to have the defective gene for their children to inherit it.
+Research shows that if one parent has the defective gene, children have a 50% chance of developing the condition.

 What Treatments Are Available to Those with Essential Tremor?

 While there is no medication capable of completely removing the symptoms of essential tremor, some can reduce their severity.
+In general, doctors prescribe drugs for oral consumption.
 Some commonly prescribed medications include:

 - Primidone (anti-seizure drug)

 Another option is to undergo deep brain stimulation (DBS).
 This is a procedure that involves implanting electrical leads in the brain’s thalamus.
 The thalamus is associated with muscle control and coordination.
 Many experts believe it is responsible for the tremors experienced by people with ET.

 MRI-Guided Focused High-Intensity Ultrasound